-Because: The average vacancy rate in Manitoba has risen and in Winnipeg, at 5%, it is at a rate not seen since 1997.3 Despite a high vacancy rate, many Manitobans are unable to find a suitable and adequate home they can afford in the private market.
+Because: The average vacancy rate in Manitoba has risen and in Winnipeg, at 5%, it is at a rate not seen since 1997.
+Despite a high vacancy rate, many Manitobans are unable to find a suitable and adequate home they can afford in the private market.
 Far too many households spend 50% or more of their income on rent, putting them at significant risk of losing their housing, their health and their spirit.

-Because: Federal tax structures and the lack of a national housing strategy (until recently) have, over the past 40 years, slowed the creation of social and affordable rental housing.
+Because: Over the past 40 years, the lack of federal leadership has slowed the creation of social and affordable rental housing.
 Our existing stock is eroding through aging, demolition, asset sales, expiring federal operating agreements and conversion to condominium, and is not being adequately replaced.
 These factors have escalated rents to make them unaffordable to a growing number of people, especially the most vulnerable (those on a fixed income, persons with disabilities, persons living with mental health challenges or mental illness, newcomers, women, trans people, Two Spirit people, gender non-conforming people, and Indigenous people).
 The Province of Manitoba has increased rents for people living in social housing from 25% of the household's income to 30%.

 Because: New housing construction is needed to accommodate the distinct needs of specific demographics.
-Women experiencing domestic violence or sexualized violence and exploitation require housing that is designed to optimize their safety, and that is accompanied by trauma-informed supports.
+Women experiencing domestic violence or sexualized violence and exploitation require housing that is designed to optimize their safety, and that is accompanied by trauma-informed support.
 Persons with disabilities require housing built to high standards of accessibility.
-People experiencing homelessness require access to housing with tenancy supports.
+People experiencing homelessness require access to housing with tenancy support.
 Youth aging out of the child welfare system require transitional housing with supports that enable them to move into permanent affordable housing.
 Many large low-income families, including Indigenous, immigrant, and refugee families who live with extended family and friends, require housing with three or more bedrooms.
 Indigenous Peoples, immigrant, and refugee families also require housing that is appropriate to cultural needs.
 All of these housing types are in short supply.